Flags have been used for centuries for identification, sending messages and inspiring unity in support of a cause, nation, religion or set of beliefs.

 The idea caught on, particularly in schools and municipalities.

-Wisconsin school teacher Bernard J. Cigrand is often given credit for holding the first Flag Day ceremony.
+Wisconsin school teacher Bernard J. Cigrand is often cited for holding the first Flag Day ceremony.
 In 1885, he urged his students to celebrate the “Flag’s Birthday.”

 Another claim credits New York City Professor George Bolch for holding the first Flag Day ceremonies at his free kindergarten on June 14, 1889.
 The observance was later adopted by all New York public schools to help Americanize the numerous immigrant children flooding the city.